yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/Flashing.rst

 tftp> put openwrt-xxx-x.x-xxx.trx
 }}}

-After this, wait for the PWR LED to stop flashing and the device to reboot and you should be set.
-There's also nice shell script to do this work for you at http://openwrt.org/downloads/utils/flash.sh.
+After this, wait for the PWR LED to stop flashing and for the device to reboot and you should be set.
+There's also a nice shell script to do this work for you at http://openwrt.org/downloads/utils/flash.sh.
 This script is also included in the source under scripts/flash.sh.

-For some reason though, the device doesn't reboot after flashing.
+For some reason, though, the device doesn't reboot after flashing.
 Just wait 5 minutes, unplug the power and reconnect.
-After a while (1-2 minutes), the WLAN LED should light and OpenWRT is up and running.
+After a while (1-2 minutes) the WLAN LED should light and OpenWRT is up and running.

 '''Send image with Firmware Restoration technique'''

-You can use the ASUS Firmware Restoration tool to send am image from a Windows PC to the router (including OpenWrt).
-The tool is on the supplied CD ??or available from the ASUS web site??. (haven't been able to find this)
+You can use the ASUS Firmware Restoration tool to send an image from a Windows PC to the router (including OpenWrt).
+The tool is on the supplied CD ?? or available from the ASUS web site?? (haven't been able to find this).

 /!\ Before you start the Firmware Restoration tool, disable all interfaces on the PC except for the one connected to the Router.
 The software seems to pick an interface at random.